phosxd/MC-Shard/README.md

 **Commands:**
 - `/antixray.forcespoof`: Force spoof all ores in volume.
 - `/antixray.unspoof`: Unspoof all ores in volume.
-- `/antixray.wipedm`: Delete all spoofed block data.
-Spoofed blocks will not be recoverable.
+- `/antixray.wipespoofs`: Unspoof all ores in the world.
+At least 1 ticking-area slot must be available!

 # Other Modules: